ossd-s25/ailunc-weekly/about.md

 ### More Information

-I'm quite interested in techonology, and video games as well.
+I'm quite interested in technology, and video games as well.